nickboon/adventure-/README.md

 4. Everything is in the src (source code) folder.
 You have to keep these files together in the same folder, or it won't be able to load them.
 5. Start the game opening index.html in a web browser.
 If your computer is hiding file extensions it might just appear as "index".
 6. Add states to the game by opening and editing app.js in a text editor (e.g. Notepad).
-7. Style rules for the elements in index.html are specified in style.css.
+7. Style rules for the HTML elements in index.html are specified in style.css.

 Have fun!